MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/intro-maker-portal.md

     ![List of model-driven apps with an ellipsis menu open](media/intro-maker-portal/help-icon.png)

-Both options show links to this documentation set, the Power Apps Community (where you can share information with users in other organizations), and the Power Apps blog (where the newest features are announced).
+Both options show links to this documentation set, Power Apps training on Microsoft Learn, the Power Apps Community (where you can share information with users in other organizations), and the Power Apps blog (where the newest features are announced).

 ## Other common tasks

-By selecting options in the header and left navigation bar, you can do more than create and open apps.
+By selecting options in the header and left navigation bar, you can do more than create and open apps, portals, chatbots, and AI models.

 ### From the header